MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Captain**
  - Send welcome email to all of our captains
  - When login as captain show name of the team of which I am captain of
+ - When login as captain there won't be any option for division

  - **Event**
  - Updaing round creating some issues (Log in as admin)